jmurty/xml4h/README.rst

 improved API and tool set.

-This project is heavily inspired by the work of `Kenneth Reitz <http://kennethreitz.com/pages/open-projects.html>`_ such as the excellent `Requests HTTP library <http://docs.python-requests.org/>`_.

 Development Status: beta
 ------------------------

-Currently *xml4h* includes adapter implementations for all three of the main XML processing Python libraries.
+Currently *xml4h* includes adapter implementations for three of the main XML processing Python libraries.

 If you have *lxml* available (highly recommended) it will use that, otherwise it will fall back to use the *(c)ElementTree* then the *minidom* libraries.

 History
 -------

+1.0
+...

+- Add support for Python 3 (3.6+)
+- Dropped support for Python 2.
+- Fix node namespace prefix values for lxml adapter.
+- Improve builder's ``up()`` method to accept and distinguish between a count of parents to step up, or the name of a target ancestor node.
+- Add ``xml()`` and ``xml_doc()`` methods to document builder to more easily get string content from it, without resorting to the write methods.

 0.2.0
 .....